-Communication with Teachers
+Communication with Teachers and the School

 It is important that the school and home communicate frequently.
 Please contact your child's teacher as soon as possible if there is a question or a concern.
-If it is necessary to speak with a teacher or to set up a conference, please email the teacher.
-A message may also be left on the teacher's voicemail at school.
-Teachers will usually return calls and respond to notes within twenty-four hours and will readily set up a mutually convenient time to meet or speak with parents.
+If it is necessary to speak with a teacher or to set up a conference, write a note and send it in with your child.
+A message may also be emailed or left on the teacher's voicemail at school.
+Teachers will usually return calls and respond to notes or emails within 24 hours.
+They will readily set up a mutually convenient time to meet or speak with parents.

 Like all other professionals, our teachers will want to be prepared and to be as helpful as possible at conferences.
 In the early morning, teachers are busy preparing for the day, working with children, meeting with colleagues, etc. At the end of the day, teachers are often engaged in staff meetings, preparing for the next day, and/or returning home to their own families.
 Please call in advance to make an appointment to see a teacher.
-This will allow him/her to plan his/her schedule, assuring that there is adequate time to address concerns.
-In an emergency situation, the principal, guidance counselor, or other representative of the school administration will do his/her best to meet with parents as soon as possible to address concerns.
+This will allow him/her to plan his or her schedule assuring that there is adequate time to address concerns.
+In an emergency situation, the principal, guidance counselor, or another representative of the school administration will do his/her best to meet with parents as soon as possible to address concerns.

-Written communication from the school to home is usually sent through Genesis.
-This is an email based system.
-All information sent through Genesis can be accessed in the website's Virtual Backpack.
-Please sign up for it through the district's main page on the website.
-Please also make it a daily routine to check your child's backpack and to read the information provided by the teacher.
+Teachers send most written communication home through email or with your child in his or her backpack.
+Please make it a daily routine to check your child's backpack and to read the information provided by the district or the school.
 If divorced, separated, or if guardianship arrangements with relatives exist, please share information with each person who needs to know.
 We will arrange conferences with non-custodial parents, but our primary responsibility is to communicate with the parent or guardian with whom your child resides.
 If it is necessary to have information sent separately to a location other than the child's residence, the child's teacher must be given self-addressed, stamped envelopes.
 The teacher will do his/her best to mail pertinent information in a timely fashion.
+It may not always be possible, however, for us to send every notice.
 The best plan is for parents to communicate school information directly with each other.